Aziz Akhannouch

-Akhannouch's political career has been generally characterized by accusations of corruption, negative relations with the press, and other controversies.
-His government has been additionally marked by inflation, and suppression of dissenting opinion and imprisonment of opponents.
-It has been suggested that Akhannouch may have been elected by election fraud and vote buying, as the previous party, the PJD saw its support collapse from 125 to just 12 seats.
-Several popular boycotts and campaigns were organized against his administration and business interests, including the #Degage_Akhannouch campaign.
+Akhannouch's government has been characterized by inflation, as well as continued protests and suppression of dissenting opinions.

 Early life and education

 Akhannouch was born in 1961 in Tafraout and raised in Casablanca.
-His mother and sister were survivors of the 1960 Agadir earthquake that killed ten of his family members: they were reported to have been left buried beneath rubble for several hours before being rescued.
+His mother and sister were survivors of the 1960 Agadir earthquake that killed ten of his family members; they were reported to have been left buried beneath rubble for several hours before being rescued.

 In 1986, Akhannouch graduated from the Université de Sherbrooke with a management diploma.

 Business

 He is the CEO of Akwa Group, a Moroccan conglomerate particularly active in the oil and gas sector.
 Forbes estimated his net worth as $1.4 billion in November 2013.
 Akhannouch inherited Akwa from his father.
 In 2020, he was ranked 12th on Forbes's annual list of Africa's wealthiest billionaires, with an estimated net worth of $2 billion.

 Political career

 From 2003 to 2007, Akhannouch was the president of the Souss-Massa-Drâa regional council.
-He was a member of the National Rally of Independents Party, before leaving it on 2 January 2012.
+He was a member of the National Rally of Independents party, before leaving it on 2 January 2012.

+He served as Minister of Agriculture and Fisheries between 2007 and 2021.
+During this period, he successfully implemented the Green Morocco Plan, an ambitious agricultural development strategy that was introduced by King Mohammed VI in April 2008 and has received international recognition and admiration as a true model and example.

-On 23 August 2013 he was appointed by King Mohammed VI as Minister of Finance on an interim basis after Istiqlal ministers resigned from Benkirane's cabinet, a position he kept until 9 October 2013.
-On 29 October 2016, Akhannouch rejoined the RNI after being elected the president of the party.
-He took over Salaheddine Mezouar's position, who had resigned.
+On 23 August 2013, he was appointed by King Mohammed VI as Minister of Finance on an interim basis after Istiqlal ministers resigned from Benkirane's cabinet, a position he kept until 9 October 2013.

 On 27 July 2016, Akhannouch met with Jonathan Pershing, Special Envoy for Climate Change for the United States.
 They spoke about preparations for the 2016 United Nations Conference of the Parties.

+On 29 October 2016, Akhannouch rejoined the RNI after being elected as president of the party.
+He succeeded Salaheddine Mezouar, who resigned after the 2016 general election.

 In March 2020, through his company Afriquia, a subsidiary of the Akwa group, Akhannouch donated roughly one billion dirhams ($103.5 million) to a COVID-19 pandemic management fund founded by King Mohammed VI.